yanhuata/DS504CS586-S21/project3/README.md

 #### Code (20%)

 You can get full credits if the scripts can run successfully (i.e., TA will test your code with a small data set to see if images can be generated), otherwise you may loss some points based on your error.
+Similar to project 2, you should submit a evaluation.py file.

 #### Model (10%)